bocchino/AppleCore/README.txt

 In addition to providing an amazingly full-featured Apple II emulation (including sounds that mimic the real thing), Virtual ][ supports file transfer from a Mac to a real Apple II and vice versa.
-Other emulators may be available for Windows and Linux machines, but I haven't used them (after all, this is APPLECore!).

 Finally, to assemble AppleCore programs on the Apple II, you need the S-C Macro Assembler, which is available here as a disk image that